jenkinsci/azure-credentials-plugin/README.md

 echo "My subscription id is $AZURE_SUBSCRIPTION_ID"
 ```

+### Scripted pipeline

-In pipelines, there are two ways to construct this binding:
+In scripted pipelines, there are two ways to construct this binding:

 1. With defaults, which will read specified service principal into four predefined environment variables:
     `AZURE_SUBSCRIPTION_ID`,